-- I. Manually move time clock to initiate a flush cycle. - 2.
-Observe that flush nozzle is spraying down center of manifold chamber. - 3.
+- I. Manually move time clock to initiate a flush cycle. - 2 Observe that flush nozzle is spraying down into the bottom of the case. - 3.
 Set clock to correct time of day. - 4.
-Set trip pins to the "time of day system is to flush" (NOTE: 2 flush/day!)
+Set trip pins to the "time of day system is to flush" (NOTE: 2 flushes per day are recommended)